-75. Composite Federal Share.
+- 70. Composite Federal Share.
 The Composite Federal Share is the ratio that will be used to convert the total computable budget neutrality limit to federal share.
-The Composite Federal Share is the ratio calculated by dividing the sum total of FFP received by the state on actual demonstration expenditures during the approval period by total computable demonstration expenditures for the same period, as reported through MBES/CBES and summarized on Schedule C. Since the actual final Composite Federal Share will not be known until the end of the demonstration's approval period, for the purpose of interim monitoring of budget neutrality, a reasonable estimate of Composite Federal Share may be developed and used through the same process or through an alternative mutually agreed to method.
-Each Budget Neutrality Test has its own Composite Federal Share, as defined in the paragraph pertaining to each particular test.

-- 76. Exceeding Budget Neutrality.
-CMS will enforce the budget neutrality agreement over the demonstration period, which extends from September 1, 2019 to December 31, 2029.
-If at the end of the demonstration approval period the Main Budget Neutrality Test has been exceeded, the excess federal funds will be returned to CMS.
-If the Demonstration is terminated prior to the end of the budget neutrality agreement, the budget neutrality test shall be based on the time elapsed through the termination date. - 77.
-Corrective Action Plan.
+The Composite Federal Share is the ratio calculated by dividing the sum total of FFP received by the state on actual demonstration expenditures during the approval period, as reported through MBES/CBES and summarized on the Schedule C. Since the actual final Composite Federal Share will not be known until the end of the demonstration's approval period, for the purpose of interim monitoring of budget neutrality, a reasonable estimate of Composite Federal Share may be developed and used through the same process or a mutually agreed to method.
+Each Main or Hypothetical Budget Neutrality Test has its own Composite Federal Share, as defined in the paragraph pertaining to each particular test. - 71.
+Exceeding Budget Neutrality.
+CMS will enforce the budget neutrality agreement over the life of the demonstration approval period, which extends from September 1, 2019 to December 31, 2029.
+The Main Budget Neutrality Test may incorporate net savings, 26, 988,680, from the immediately prior demonstration period of 2014 through 2017 (but not from any earlier approval period).
+If at the end of the demonstration approval period the budget neutrality limit has been exceeded, the excess federal funds will be returned to CMS.
+If the demonstration is terminated prior to the end of the demonstration period, the budget neutrality test will be based on the time period through the termination date. - 72.
+Mid-Course Correction.
 If at any time during the demonstration approval period CMS determines that the demonstration is on course to exceed its budget neutrality expenditure limit, CMS will require the state to submit a corrective action plan for CMS review and approval.
 CMS will use the threshold levels in the tables below as a guide for determining when corrective action is required.